uraimo/buildSwiftOnARM/README.md

     sudo mkswap swapfile
     sudo swapon swapfile

-You'll need to manually enable the swap file with `swapon` each time you reboot the raspberrypi (or the system will just run without swap).
+You'll need to manually enable the swap file with `swapon` *each time you reboot* the RaspberryPi (or the system will just run without swap).

 On Raspbian, open `/etc/dphys-swapfile` and edit: